CroquetPro/ActiveRecordLite/README.md

 * Avoid having to make SQL statements directly.

-One particularly difficult association was **has_one_through** which required clear naming in order to keep associations organized:
+One particularly difficult association was **has_one_through** which required clear naming in order to keep each of the associations organized:

 ```ruby
 def has_one_through(name, through_name, source_name)